A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: AMP predictions for knockoffs

+For the special Lasso case, $\gamma = 1$, we actually have the stronger result below. \begin{proposition} Under the assumptions of Theorem~\ref{thm:contrast_gen}, the Lasso estimator $\widehat{\beta}(\lambda)$ satisfies

+in probability, where $(\alpha', \tau')$ are the unique solution to \eqref{eq:system-kf}.
+Moreover, the convergence in probability is uniform over $\lambda$ in any compact set of $(0, \infty)$. \end{proposition}

-This result is closely related to Corollary 1 in \cite{bayati2011dynamics} which in a sense is a ``marginal" version of Theorem~\ref{thm:contrast}.
-In the Model-X knockoffs context, \cite{bayati2011dynamics} implies the convergence of a sum over all pairs $i, j$ such that $1 \le i, j \le 2p$, as opposed to ``diagonal'' pairs $i, p+i$ for $1 \le i \le p$ in Theorem~\ref{thm:contrast} above.
-Corollary 1 in \cite{bayati2011dynamics} then follows by making use of its conditional (hence stronger) counterpart, Theorem~\ref{thm:contrast}.
-More generally, just as Corollary 1 in \cite{bayati2011dynamics} applies to a tuple of any number of indices, Theorem~\ref{thm:contrast} can be readily extended to multiple knockoffs (where several knockoff copies are generated for each original variable).
-This extension would allow for a theoretical comparison similar to that presented in the current paper except with multiple knockoffs, and we leave this interesting direction for future research.
+The proofs of Theorem~\ref{thm:contrast_gen} and Proposition~\ref{thm:contrast} are deferred to Appendix~\ref{sec:proof-theorem}.
+For the Lasso case $\gamma=1$, a similar result was obtained in a simultaneous and independent work by \cite[see their Theorem 6 and the corresponding analysis]{wang2021high}.
+There are, however, some differences.
+First, our Theorem \ref{thm:contrast_gen}, of which the first assertion in Proposition~\ref{thm:contrast} is a direct consequence, applies more generally to any bridge estimator with $\gamma\geq 1$.
+Second, the techniques we use in the proof are quite different, and these allow us to establish {\it uniform} convergence in $\lambda$ for the Lasso case in second assertion of Proposition \ref{thm:contrast}.
+The uniform convergence is essential for our results to apply when selecting $\lambda$ by cross-validation, as we recommend in Section~\ref{sec:cv}.
+Proposition \ref{thm:contrast} is also closely related to Corollary 1 in \cite{bayati2011dynamics}, which can be viewed as a ``marginal'' version of the above assertion: in the Model-X knockoffs context, \cite{bayati2011dynamics} implies the convergence of a sum over all pairs $i, j$ such that $1 \le i, j \le 2p$, as opposed to ``diagonal'' pairs $i, p+i$ for $1 \le i \le p$ in Proposition~\ref{thm:contrast} above.
+Corollary 1 in \cite{bayati2011dynamics} then follows by making use of its conditional (hence stronger) counterpart, Proposition~\ref{thm:contrast}.
+More generally, just as Corollary 1 in \cite{bayati2011dynamics} applies to a tuple of any number of indices, Proposition~\ref{thm:contrast} can be readily extended to multiple knockoffs (where several knockoff copies are generated for each original variable).
+This extension would enable a theoretical comparison similar to that presented in the current paper except with multiple knockoffs, and we leave this interesting direction for future research.